Denver Adventure – Part II

 As I started making inquiries about apartments for rent, anxiety and self-doubt began to close in and suffocate me.
 I had no idea where to look for a viable place to live, what locations would be navigable without a car, or how well the mass transit system served the areas I was considering.
 The unknown variables seemed insurmountable.
 I made many calls that day but ended up not leaving the hotel room.
 Before I fell asleep in the fetal position, I decided that if tomorrow was more of the same, I had no choice but to go back to D.C. and hang my head in shame and failure.

 Then something incredible happened.

 En route, I was pleased to see multiple bus stops along the highway.
-Especially the one near the entrance of the garden apartments I was about to see.
-I also was buoyed by the fact that fully furnished apartments were available.
+Especially the one near the entrance of the garden apartments.
+I was buoyed by the fact that fully furnished apartments were available.
 There was a huge mall right across the street, so I would be able to take care of all my needs for food, sundries, even entertainment.
-There was also a vast public park within walking distance.
+There was a vast public park within walking distance.

 Absolutely perfect in every way.

 I signed the lease, left my deposit check, went back to the hotel to get all my things, and was fully moved in later that afternoon.